Quantum Bayes Classifiers and Their Application in Image Classification: Bayes classifier

-The optimal Bayes classifier selects the class that maximizes the posterior probability $P(y|X)$ given the sample $X$.
+That is, the optimal Bayes classifier selects the class that maximizes the posterior probability $P(y|X)$ given the sample with feature $X$.

-Obtaining an accurate posterior probability $P(y|X)$ is important, but in reality, this value is often challenging to obtain.
-In the probability framework, the posterior probability $P(y|X)$ can be estimated based on a finite training sample.
+Obtaining an accurate posterior probability $P(y|X)$ is critical for a Bayes classifier, but this is often challenging in reality.
+In the probability framework, the posterior probability $P(y|X)$ can be estimated based on a finite number of training sample.
 According to Bayes' theorem \cite{Zhou-423}, the posterior probability $P(y|X)$ can be written as

 where $P(X)$ is the evidence factor used for normalization, $P(y)$ is the \textit{class-prior probability}, and $P(X|y)$ is the \textit{class-conditional probability} of the sample $X$ with respect to $y$.
-According to the law of large numbers \cite{Offmann-RgensenPisier-451}, when there are a sufficient number of independently and identically distributed samples, $P(y)$ can be estimated by the frequency of each class that appears in the sample.
-As for the class-conditional probability $P(X|y)$, it involves combinations of all features in $X$.
-Assuming each feature $x_i$ has $d$ possible values, $P(X|y)$ will have $N*d^n$ possible values.
+According to the law of large numbers \cite{Offmann-RgensenPisier-451}, when there are a sufficient number of independently and identically distributed samples, $P(y)$ can be estimated by the frequency of each class that appears in the training set.
+As for the class-conditional probability $P(X|y)$, it involves combinations of all attributes in $X$.
+Assuming each attribute $x_i$ has $d$ possible values, $P(X|y)$ will have $N*d^n$ possible values.